GameKyuubi

 I AM HODLING

 December 18, 2013.
-Bitcoin crashes from $1,242 to ~$523.
+Bitcoin crashes from ~$1,150 to ~$550 after PBOC bans financial institutions from handling BTC.
 After whiskey and a rough evening, GameKyuubi logs on and writes the most consequential typo in financial history.
-The post receives 2,600+ replies and over 1 million views.
+The post receives 2,600+ replies and 797K+ views.

 A Movement Is Born